vmware-tanzu/pinniped/site/content/docs/howto/configure-supervisor-with-workspace_one_access.md

     # Specify the name of the claim in your Workspace ONE Access token that
     # will be mapped to the username in your Kubernetes environment.
     #
     # User's emails can change.
-Use the sub claim if
+Use the sub claim if your environment
-    # your environment requires a stable identifier.
+    # requires a stable identifier.
     username: email

-    # Specify the name of the claim in Workspace ONE Access that represents the
+    # Specify the name of the claim in Workspace ONE Access that represents
-    # groups the user belongs to.
+    # the groups to which the user belongs.
     #
     # Group names may not be unique and can change.
-    # The group_ids claim is recommended for environments
+The group_ids claim is
-    # that want to use a more stable identifier.
+    # recommended for environments that want to use a more stable identifier.
     groups: group_names

   # Specify the name of the Kubernetes Secret that contains your
   # Workspace ONE Access application's client credentials (created below).
   client:
     secretName: ws1-client-credentials

 ---
 apiVersion: v1
 kind: Secret